March 8, 2020

 We find wisdom when we realize our task is to learn to trust ourselves and stop the endless search for someone or something outside of ourselves that will guarantee our safety and comfort.

 When we have learned to stay grounded, see clearly, and use good judgment, we don’t need to worry as much about the world.

 As always, groundedness to the rescue.
-When I’m present in the moment and not ruminating about the past or awfulizing about the future, I see the difference between a little bump in the road and a full-blown tragedy.
+Bringing myself back to the present moment and not ruminating about the past or awfulizing about the future, I can see the difference between a little bump in the road and a full-blown tragedy.

 I have the intention to work hard and accomplish something meaningful, but my mind and body respond with lethargy.
-I intend to go to a sitting meditation at the end of the day, and then suddenly it’s eight p.m., and the class is over.
+Committed to attending a sitting meditation at the end of the day, suddenly it’s eight p.m., and the class is over.
 Someone disagrees with me, and in my head, I think, “What a moron!”

-What I stand for is more complex than I’d like it to be.
-I’d like a nice tidy answer that makes me feel comfortable—that would allow me to say, “Here, this is who I am.”
+It’s more complicated than I’d like it to be.
+I’d like a nice tidy answer that makes me feel comfortable—that would allow me to say, “Here, this is who I am, and this is what I stand for.”
 But this is where taking ourselves lightly, and sitting on the edge, comes in.
 If we did get to the point where we finalized our purpose and values, how would we continue to grow?

 Taking ourselves lightly, changing our minds when we receive information that our previous ideas were incomplete—or completely off the rails—and recognizing how much we don’t know, IS the better part of wisdom.

 We are living in a time of reactivity and uncertainty, not just in the United States, but around the world.
 Many of us are struggling to even see the edge, much less sit there.
 Taking one step back from any situation that makes our bodies tighten and our minds whirl can give us a fighting chance to find the edge.
 We can’t take ourselves lightly when we are on autopilot, in the midst of the fray.